-The members of risk monitoring committee consists of 3 (three) members which consists of a chairman who comes from independent commissioner and 2 (two)
+The members of risk monitoring committee consist of 3 (three) members which consist of a member who comes from an independent commissioner and 2 (two) independent party members who are experts in the field of risk management and banking.
+The members of Risk Monitoring Committee are as follows:

+No. Name Position Profession

+1. Vacant Chairnan

+2. Ir.
+Kumhal Djamil, SE Member Independent Commissioner

-No. Name Position Profession 1.
-Drs.
-Winarto) Chairman Independent Commissioner 2.
-Tjong Siaou Kwong Member Independent party who is expert in risk management and banking 3.
-Benny K. Yudiatmaja Member Independent party who is expert in risk management and financial
+3. Daniel Tjong Member Independent party who is expert in risk management and banking 4.
+Michael Hendra Suryadi Member Independent party who is expert in risk management and financial